-Reflections from our latest technology services CEO roundtable discussion
+Reflections from our latest Software services CEO roundtable discussion

-Last week, we were joined (virtually) by a group of ten founders and CEOs from across the UK technology services industry for the latest volume of our Unlocking Growth event series.
+Last week, we were joined (virtually) by a group of ten founders and CEOs from across the UK software services industry for the latest volume of our Unlocking Growth event series.

 The discussion topic was “strategic integration”, an admittedly woolly term that tries to capture a holistic approach to technology, which has been adopted by CIOs who see technology as a means to optimising the way in which people and processes work together within organisations, and increasingly across industries.